BrianBock/ENPM661-Project3-Phase-4/README.md

 Start: (1035, 700), Goal: (9300, 7600)

+This project was built in V-Rep v3.6.2 (the version that predates the CoppeilaSim rebrand).
+Python communicates with V-Rep over the [V-Rep remote API](https://www.coppeliarobotics.com/helpFiles/en/remoteApiClientSide.htm).
+You may need to add the `remote.Api.dll`, or `remoteApi.so` file frmo your install of V-Rep to run this program, depending on your platform.
+This version has been built to run on macOS 10.15.

 ## Dependencies

-    V-Rep
+    V-Rep v3.6.2
+    Python 3.7

 ## Instructions for Running the Program - Phase 3
+Clone this repository.

-To run the program, clone this repository to a directory you have write access to.
-Open a new terminal window and navigate to the Phase 3 directory.
+Open the `vrep_sim.ttt` file with V-Rep. Hit the Purple play icon in the top menu bar to start the simulation.
+Once the simulation is running, open a new terminal window and navigate to the cloned Phase 4 directory.
 Type `python main.py`, if you have additional older versions of python installed you may need to run `python3` instead.
+If you try to launch the python file before the simulation runs, it will not work.

 The program will prompt you for a coordinate system.
 You have 3 choices - image coordinates have the origin at the top left, with positive y in the downward direction, and positive x in the rightward direction.
 Cartesian coordinates have the origin in the bottom left, with positive y in the upward direction, and positive x in the rightward direction.
 Gazebo coordinates have the origin at the center, with positive y in the upward direction, and positive x in the rightward direction.
 Regardless of your coordinate system choice, the output visualizaion will be shown in Cartesian coordinates.